nursing students giving shots

 Employment

-The employment of medical assistants is projected to grow 19% from 2019 - 2029, much faster than the average for all healthcare professions.
-Bureau of Labor Statistics, U.S. Department of Labor.
+The employment of medical assistants is projected to grow 19% from 2019-2029, much faster than the average for all healthcare professions.
+Source: Bureau of Labor Statistics, U.S. Department of Labor.

-Medical assistants work closely with physicians, nurses, and other health care professionals and office personnel.
-Although most medical assistants work a regular 40-hour week, they may be assigned evenings or weekends dependent upon their place of employment.
+Medical assistants work closely with physicians, nurses. and other healthcare professionals and office personnel.
+Although most medical assistants work a regular 40-hour week, they may be assigned evenings or weekends depending on their place of employment.
 The medical assistant provides both direct patient care and administrative functions.

 GRADUATES FROM THIS PROGRAM PURSUE CAREERS IN FIELDS SUCH AS: